Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 Ricard tilted his head, looking at Francis beside him.

 "No one is perfect, Francis," Ricard said.
 He held out his hand, letting Francis place his smaller paw against his open palm.
 "I think you can be a bit grouchy sometimes, and your self-esteem could use a little boost, but I don't think you're full of issues.
-Not more so than anyone else."
+Not more than anyone else."

 --